Dwight

 Lovely symmetries, newly snowfree.
 Tomorrow we're off to Georgia.

-Back from Georgia, 5 May 2010, we're up to search out the baby chamois for this year, who should just be finding their legs and wobbling about now.
+And now we're back, 5 May 2010, and we're up to search out the baby chamois for this year, who should just be finding their legs and wobbling about now.
 This is off the front of La Dôle, where a few years ago we came across a herd of the little wobblers, and their moms, and we've been coming back every May since, with much less luck.

 Nope, not this year either.